 At the time of the site reconnaissance, the property was approximately bisected by a preexisting gravel road that passed from southwest to northeast across the property.
 The southern half of the property was observed to have a consistent, gentle topographic gradient down to the south-southwest with a slightly irregular, though not hummocky, surface.
 The northern half of the property was observed to have a steeper topographic gradient down to the northwest, with more irregular topography that was observed to be hummocky in places, especially in the northernmost portions of the property.
 Dense vegetation in the form of aspen trees and occasional pine trees was observed scattered across the property, but most was most prominent along the north-facing slopes in the northern part of the property.
 Strong soil creep was observed in the aspens in some places of the northernmost (downslope) part of the property.
 Treeless areas were generally found to be covered in grasses and small shrubs, and commonly contained subrounded to subangular cobbles and boulders of pale red to medium gray quartzite up to several feet in diameter; in rare cases, medium dark gray dolomite cobbles were observed at the surface.
-These rock clasts are believed to be part of a surficial geologic unit considered to be colluvial deposits derived from weathered Wasatch Formation.
+These rock clasts3 are believed to be part of a surficial geologic unit considered to be colluvial deposits derived from weathered Wasatch Formation.

 In the northeastern part of the property, an area containing springs emanating from the north-facing hillslope and associated standing water and common hydrophilic plants (mule's ear) was observed.
-The northern proposed road had been staked as passing through this area, and the area was found to include some of Lots 1 and 2 (see Figure A-2).
-Similar conditions were not found elsewhere on the property, though very moist ground was observed in the eastern side of Lot 34 (where TP-51 was later excavated), and mule's ear vegetation was observed in a couple small areas in Lots 6 through 8.
-A small man-made pond was observed adjacent to and north of the bisecting gravel road in between Lots 20 and 21.
+Similar conditions were not found elsewhere on the property, though very moist ground was observed in the eastern side of Lot 27 (where TP-51 was later excavated), and mule's ear vegetation was observed in a couple small areas in Lots 36 through 38.
+A small man-made pond was observed adjacent to and north of the bisecting gravel road in between Lots 11 and 14.